juju/docs/src/en/howto-juju-block.md

+Title: Using Juju block to prevent accidental changes

 # Restricting changes to the running Juju environment

 Changes to a running Juju environment can be restricted in order to prevent accidental